Experience Benedictine community life

 A new group of Benedictine Sojourners begins in September each year.
 We are currently receiving inquiries for September 2017.
 As you consider a sojourner experience, you will want to:

 - Make arrangements to come and meet us, find out more about being a sojourner.
-If you live close by, come for evening prayer and conversation over dinner.
+If you live close by, come for evening prayer and conversation over dinner or come to our A Day Away retreat.
 If you live farther away, plan a weekend visit.
-Come for an Exploring Benedictine Community Retreat: June 2-4, 2017 -or- Contact us to arrange for a weekend that works best for you.
+Come for an Exploring Benedictine Community Retreat.
+Or, contact us to arrange for a weekend that works best for you.

 - Call or email Sister Lynne Smith with any questions you may have (contact information below).